John Canning Jr.: Board Memberships

 Canning is a member of the Public Advisory Board of the American Joint Replacement Registry.

 Canning also serves as a commissioner of the Irish Pension Reserve Fund, a trustee and chairman of The Chicago Community Trust as well as a director and chairman of the Federal Reserve Bank of Chicago.

+Previously, he served on the Board of Trustees at the Mary and Leigh Block Museum of Art in 2013.

 Education

 Canning received his undergraduate degree from Denison University in 1966 and a J.D. from Duke University in 1969.

 Awards

 John Canning Jr. was inducted as a Laureate of The Lincoln Academy of Illinois and awarded the Order of Lincoln (the State’s highest honor) by Illinois Governor Pat Quinn in 2014 in the area of Business & Industry.